browser-research/track-api/README.md

 ## Deployment:

 As the application is built around Flask (Python single-treaded framework), the simplest way to increase application performance is to run Tracker using multiple workers.
 For that reason, we recommend you using Nginx as a proxy server, and Gunicorn as the application server.
-The example of Nginx configuration you may find in nginx.conf-sample.
-Also, remember to change ENV value at .env from DEVELOPMENT to PRODUCTION.

 **Start Tracker API with single gunicorn worker (small VMs):**
 gunicorn -w 1 -b 127.0.0.1:5005 app:app